 Source: Figures adapted from data presented by Agersnap at the 82nd ADA Scientific Sessions, June 3-7, 2022, New Orleans, LA.
 AE=adverse event.

-Dapiglutide Topline data from DREAM trial confirmed that doses investigated were at lower end of therapeutic range
+Topline data from DREAM trial confirmed that doses investigated were at lower end of therapeutic range

+Investigator-led trial DREAM evaluating effects on body weight, gut permeability and inflammation1

+Trial design

+- N=54, men and women aged 18-75 years (BMI ≥30 kg/m2) - Duration = 12 weeks - Dose strengths = up to 6.0 mg (similar to 4-week MAD)2 - No lifestyle interventions, such as diet or exercise

+Purpose of trial

+- Gain key mechanistic insights into the effects of low doses of GLP-1/GLP-2 receptor dual agonist dapiglutide - Evaluate the potential for weight loss and assess the safety and tolerability profile of dapiglutide

+Low doses investigated at the lower end of the therapeutic window in obesity setting

+Topline data

-Investigator-led trial DREAM evaluating effects on body weight, gut permeability and inflammation1 Trial design - N=54, men and women aged 18-75 years (BMI ≥30 kg/m2) - Duration = 12 weeks - Dose strengths = up to 6.0 mg (similar to 4-week MAD)2 - No lifestyle interventions, such as diet or exercise Purpose of trial - Gain key mechanistic insights into the effects of low doses of GLP-1/GLP-2 receptor dual agonist dapiglutide - Evaluate the potential for weight loss and assess the safety and tolerability profile of dapiglutide Low doses investigated at the lower end of the therapeutic window in obesity setting Topline data - Mean weight loss of up to 4.3% with dapiglutide treatment - Results in line with outcomes observed with shorter term treatment using lower doses of incretin-based therapies - Dapiglutide assessed to be well-tolerated with fewer TEAEs related to the GI system compared to what have been reported from other trials with incretin-based therapies - No TEAEs related to the GI system led to treatment discontinuation
+- Mean weight loss of up to 4.3% with dapiglutide treatment - Results in line with outcomes observed with shorter term treatment using lower doses of incretin-based therapies - Dapiglutide assessed to be well-tolerated with fewer TEAEs related to the GI system compared to what have been reported from other trials with incretin-based therapies - No TEAEs related to the GI system led to treatment discontinuation

-Data on inflammatory markers, as well as data from gut biopsies, to be presented at future scientific meeting Dapiglutide Placebo-adjusted body weight reductions of up to a mean of 8.3% in 13-week Phase 1b trial with dapiglutide
+Data on inflammatory markers, as well as data from gut biopsies, to be presented at future scientific meeting

+We expect to report topline results with dapiglutide from the 28-week Phase 1b trial in H1 2025

-The 13-week Phase 1b trial evaluated higher doses of dapiglutide than prior clinical trials^a Next steps include topline results from 28-week trial and initiation of Phase 2b trial
+The 13-week Phase 1b trial1 evaluated higher doses of dapiglutide than prior clinical trials^a

-Placebo-adjusted weight loss of up to a mean of 8.3% after 13 weeks
+Mean placebo-adjusted weight loss of up to 8.3% after 13 weeks